Loading...

 University of Applied Sciences Upper Austria | webpage

-Gabriel Kronberger is professor at the University of Applied Sciences Upper Austria and has been working on algorithms for symbolic regression since more than 15 years.
-From 2018 until 2022 he led the Josef Ressel Center for Symbolic Regression.
-In 2024, he published a book on "Symbolic Regression" together with Burlacu, Kommenda, Winkler, and Affenzeller.
-His current research interests are symbolic regression for physics-based machine learning and applications in science and engineering.
-Gabriel has (co-)authored more than 100 publications (SCOPUS) and has been a member of the Program Committee for the GECCO Genetic Programming track since 2016.
-More information: (https://symreg.at)
+Gabriel Kronberger is a Professor at the University of Applied Sciences Upper Austria and has been working on tree-based genetic programming methods especially for symbolic regression since 20 years.
+His research interests are symbolic regression for physics-based machine learning and applications in science and engineering.